honeytrap/honeytrap-docs/docs/setup/index.md

 This section provides instructions for installing and configuring HoneyTrap.

-Depending on the [chosen architecture](/docs/concepts/framework/architecture/), the installation procedure consists of one or more of the following three parts:
+Depending on the [chosen Deployment Architecture](/docs/concepts/framework/architecture/), the installation procedure consists of one or more of the following three parts:

 {% endcapture %}